-- If purchasing Sun GIF Solutions Income Series or Sun Lifetime Advantage GIF, indicating the sex on the application is mandatory.
+- If purchasing Sun GIF Solutions Income Series or Sun Lifetime Advantage GIF, completing the Assigned sex at birth field on the application is mandatory.

-- If the contract is non-registered (excluding corporate, estate or trust), the entire section (AML and identity verification) must be completed.
-Corporate, estate, trust contracts must complete and submit the applicable AML/Identity Verification/Tax classification form as well as corporate documents.
-See the list of Corporate Requirements below.
+- If the contract is non-registered (excluding corporate, estate or trust), the entire Owner information and identity verification section (AML and identity verification) must be completed.
+Corporate, estate, trust contracts must complete and submit the applicable AML/Identity Verification and Tax classification forms as well as corporate documents.
+See the list of Corporate documents below.

 - While photo identification is the preferred method of identity verification, the dual process method can be used.
 Complete sections, 1, 6, and 7 of the 4830 (Identity verification, third party determination and politically exposed persons (PEP) form and submit it with the application.